 Understanding Marathon Digital Holdings's Unusual Options Activity

-Marathon Digital Holdings (NASDAQ:MARA) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $24.69 following the option alert.
+Shares of Marathon Digital Holdings (NASDAQ:MARA) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $24.03.

 - Trade Type: CALL